atomix/atomix.github.io/copycat/user-manual/internals.md

 The removal of entries from the log necessitates some minor modifications to the Raft consensus protocol.
 In particular, *AppendEntries* RPCs must be capable of sending missing entries to followers.
 If a server does a consistency check and an entry is missing from its log, it can safely assume that the log is consistent with an *AppendEntries* request since only committed entries can be cleaned and compacted from the log, and the Log Matching Property guarantees that no other server could have applied an entry from a different term or with a different value.

-<h3 id="log-segment-compaction">8.3 Combining log segments</h3>
+<h3 id="log-segment-compaction">8.2.3 Combining log segments</h3>

 As the cluster progresses and entries are written to and removed from the log, each segment will shrink and the overall number of segments will increase.
 Eventually, the number of open resources can cause performance and fault tolerance issue.
 Therefore, in addition to reducing the size of individual segments, some mechanism is required to reduce the number of overall segments as well.

 During log compaction, multiple neighboring segments can be rewritten into a single segment to reduce the number of files on disk.
-When segments are selected for compaction, segments that are parallel to one another — such that the tail of one segment flows into the head of another segment — are given priority over disjointed segments.
+When segments are selected for compaction, segments that are parallel to one another — such that the head of one segment flows into the tail of another segment — are given priority over disjointed segments.
 In our implementation, we select and combine neighboring segments iff the resulting compact segment will be smaller than the configured maximum segment size.

-<h3 id="log-tombstones">8.4 Removing tombstones from the log</h3>
+<h3 id="log-tombstones">8.2.4 Removing tombstones from the log</h3>

 The log compaction algorithm as described thus far is safe for removing commands that update state machine state.
 But this does not account for entries that remove state (called tombstones) from the state machine.
 Tombstones are entries in the log which amount to state changes that remove state.
 In other words, tombstones are an indicator that some set of prior entries no longer contribute to the state of the system, including the tombstone entry itself.
 Thus, it is critical that tombstones remain in the log as long as any prior related entries do.
 If a tombstone is removed from the log before its prior related entries, rebuilding a state machine from the log will result in inconsistencies.